mhpi/generic_deltamodel/docs/CONTRIBUTING.md

 2. **Lint & test your code**
    - Make sure development packages for 𝛿MG are installed.
 This can be done by flagging dev packages during pip install like `uv pip install "./generic_deltamodel[dev]"` (see also: [setup](./setup.md)).

-   - Once your changes are complete, run the following in your Python environement:
+   - Once your changes are complete, run the following in your Python environment:

       ```bash
       cd ./generic_deltamodel